BehindTheMusicTree/audiometa/docs/GIT_WORKTREES.md

 cd ~/audiometa-python

 # Create worktree for feature branch
-./scripts/create-worktree-cursor.sh feature/add-flac-support
+./scripts/create-worktree.sh feature/add-flac-support

-# This creates:
+# This script will:
+# - Pull latest changes from origin/main
-# - New directory: ~/audiometa-python-feature-add-flac-support
+# - Create new directory: ~/audiometa-python-feature-add-flac-support
-# - Opens new Cursor window with that directory
+# - Open new editor window (Cursor or VS Code) with that directory
-# - Checks out feature/add-flac-support branch
+# - Check out feature/add-flac-support branch from updated main

 # Now you can work in both windows:
 # - Main window: main branch